Mister X (Marvel Comics): Powers and abilities

 Mister X possesses low-level psychic abilities; his nervous system automatically maps onto the neural motor-function precursors of anyone in close proximity, allowing him to reflexively predict their moves and counter them effortlessly.
-The combination of his skills and these psychic powers was sufficient for X to defeat the Taskmaster, who is one of the finest combatants on Earth, and made it look easy.
+The combination of his skills and these psychic powers was sufficient for X to defeat Taskmaster, who is one of the finest combatants on Earth, and made it look easy.

 However his psychic ability has its limits as he was unable to match the speed of Quicksilver's attacks.
 His lack of superhuman physical powers contributes greatly to his unwillingness to confront genuine superhuman opponents such as Spider-Man, Luke Cage, or the Hulk, as their vastly superior physical abilities would render his ability to predict their actions useless; Quicksilver mocked him for this by referring to him as "the least dangerous man on the planet."
 Wolverine has also managed to defeat X in combat by provoking himself into a berserker rage while they fight, thus preventing X from predicting what Wolverine will do next as Wolverine himself is unaware what he shall attempt in that state; Iron Fist has also managed to defeat him in a confrontation by relying on the unpredictable Drunken Fist style of kung-fu.

 X possesses the physical capabilities of a man that is in the peak of physical condition.
-His physical abilities of strength, speed, stamina, agility, dexterity, reflexes and reactions, coordination, balance, and endurance are on par with those of Captain America.
+His physical abilities of strength, speed, stamina, agility, dexterity, reflexes and reactions, coordination, balance, and endurance are all enhanced.
 X claims to be a master of every earthly form of martial arts and some alien fighting styles including Kree and Shi'ar.
 X is also highly proficient with a variety of weaponry including swords, knives, staffs, and firearms.
-He also has an uncanny tolerance for physical pain and may be a masochist.